sagpat/React-Webpack-Boilerplate/README.md

 ## React-Webpack-Boilerplate
-React reacy to use project with webpack setup
+React ready to use project with webpack setup

 #### How to use the setup?